yeeland/oui/CONTRIBUTING.md

 ## Breaking changes & deprecating code

+This applies any time classes are being renamined and you want old and new code to be running simultaneously, for example, changing `width-100` to `width--1100`.
 In order to give engineers time to refactor deprecated classes, the UI Engineer introducing breaking changes should do the following:

 1. Move the deprecated code into a new partial in Core, adding `--deprecated` to its filename: